The Sean Dorney Grant for Pacific Journalism

 If you’re selected:

 - Successful applicant agrees to an MOU including dates, deliverables and payment instalments.

-- Grantee provides a more detailed pitch including budget breakdown, requests for early payment, by July 31, 2019.
+- Grantee provides a more detailed pitch including budget breakdown and any requests for early payment.

 - Grantee must deliver drafts and final story on agreed deadline.